 This article introduces you to Change Tracking and Inventory in Azure Automation.
-This feature tracks changes in virtual machines and server infrastructure to help you pinpoint operational and environmental issues with software managed by the Distribution Package Manager.
+This feature tracks changes in virtual machines hosted in Azure, on-premises, and other cloud environments to help you pinpoint operational and environmental issues with software managed by the Distribution Package Manager.
 Items that are tracked by Change Tracking and Inventory include:

 - Windows software